Cardi B Has Curves On Display In Skintight Yellow Dress

 Yet another fan was all about the form-fitting dress, and said “feeling this fit.”

-Cardi B is no stranger to topping the rap charts, but she’s venturing into different territory soon — the movie industry.
-Cardi has joined a cast of talented actresses and musicians including Jennifer Lopez, Constance Wu, Lili Reinhart and Lizzo, among others, in the movie Hustlers.
-Cardi will be able to draw on her real-life experiences as she plays a stripper on the screen.
+Cardi B is no stranger to topping the rap charts, but she’s venturing into different territory soon: the movie industry.
+Cardi has joined a cast of talented actresses and musicians including Jennifer Lopez, Constance Wu, Lili Reinhart,and Lizzo, among others, in the movie Hustlers.
+Cardi will be able to draw on her real-life experiences as she plays a stripper on-screen.

 However, Cardi fans shouldn’t expect to see her throughout the full movie.
 Madeline Brewer, who is one of the actresses in the movie, confessed in an interview with Cosmopolitan that Cardi was only able to be on set shooting with the other actresses for one day, since she had a super packed schedule.

-The stripper-filled flick will be released in early September, so fans will have to check it out to see Cardi on the big screen for her Hollywood debut.
+The stripper flick will be released in early September, so fans will have to check it out to see Cardi on the big screen for her Hollywood debut.